11 min read

 Nonprofit Boards: Nonprofit board members must avoid conflicts of interest related to personal gain and ensure that decisions are made in the best interest of the organization’s mission and beneficiaries.

-While both nonprofit and for-profit boards play essential roles in their respective organizations, their governance practices are tailored to their distinct missions and objectives.
+As you can see, governance practices for nonprofit and for-profit boards of directors are tailored to their distinct missions and objectives.
 Understanding these differences is key to effective board service and organizational success.

 Regarding the governance roles and responsibilities in a nonprofit governance structure, here are the 10 basic responsibilities of board members: